+Night Work.
+Do not start night work or carry on day work into night work without operating an adequate and approved lighting system.
+Night work is defined as work performed from 30 minutes before sunset to 30 minutes after sunrise.

+Operation of adequate lighting system consists of furnishing, installing, operating, maintaining, moving, and removing night time lighting to illuminate construction work areas for night work.
+Obtain the Engineer’s approval of the lighting at the beginning of the project and before starting the paving operation by measuring the luminance.

+Provide an illuminated zone around all operating machinery.
+Provide an illuminated zone of at least 5 Foot-candles (55 lux) of lighting luminance in the immediate vicinity of pavers, rollers, grinding equipment, material transfer vehicles, etc., and at least 1 Foot-candle (10 lux) at 25 feet (7.6 m) from this equipment.
+Provide an illuminated zone of at least 5 Foot-candles (55 lux) of lighting luminance in the immediate vicinity of coring equipment and at least 1 Foot-candle (10 lux) at 10 feet (3m).
+Position the light sources so they don’t interfere with or impede traffic in any direction and do not cause glare for motorists or point onto adjacent properties.
+Provide a photometer capable of measuring the level of luminance on each night project.
+Take luminance measurements at a height of 20 inches (500 millimeters) above the roadway.

+Obtain the luminance level any time requested by the Engineer.
+Test the illumination levels on the site each time a change in lighting configuration is made.
+Replace non-functioning lamps immediately.
+Check the luminaires aiming daily.
+Clean the luminaires regularly.
+Correct any deficient lighting within one hour or the Engineer will terminate construction activities.

 401.16 Compaction.
 Immediately after spreading the asphalt concrete and adjusting any surface irregularities, compact the mixture uniformly using rollers conforming to 401.13.
-Do not use a spreading rate that exceeds the total of the specified capacities of the rollers in use owever, if compacting a mixture spread as an intermediate or pre-leveling course less than 1 inch (25 mm) thick, do not use a spreading rate that exceeds twice the total capacity of the rollers in use.
+Do not use a spreading rate that exceeds the total of the specified capacities of the rollers in use.
+However, if compacting a mixture spread as an intermediate or pre-leveling course less than 1 inch (25 mm) thick, do not use a spreading rate that exceeds twice the total capacity of the rollers in use.

 Coordinate the spreading of the mixture with the required roller coverage, considering the rate of cooling of the mixture as affected by lift thickness and environmental conditions.
 Complete the required roller coverage during the period of time in which the temperature of the mixture is sufficient for the roller coverage to be effective in compacting the mixture.